Yemen president warns of civil war as factions collide

-SANAA President Abd-Rabbu Mansour Hadi has warned Yemenis their country is heading toward civil war after the takeover of the capital by Shi'ite Muslim rebels, a move that has allowed the insurgents to dictate terms to a weakened, fractured government.
+SANAA, Sept 24 President Abd-Rabbu Mansour Hadi has warned Yemenis their country is heading towards civil war after the takeover of the capital by Shi'ite Muslim rebels, a move that has allowed the insurgents to dictate terms to a weakened, fractured government.

 "(The combat in Sanaa) emphasises to us the painful bitterness of fighting among our people and the danger of entering into a civil war," Hadi said in a speech to political and security chiefs at his headquarters on Tuesday.

-Any such war would likely pit the Houthi rebels against an alliance of Sunni Islamist and tribal interests united by a few top families and generals.
-Houthi rebels claim to represent the Zaydi Shi'ite sect or about 30 percent of Yemen's 25 million people.
+Any such war would likely pit the Houthi rebels, who claim to represent the Zaydi Shi'ite sect - 30 percent of Yemen's 25 million people - against an alliance of Sunni Islamist and tribal interests united by a few top families and generals.

-The Houthis struck a deal that will make them a part of the government, but it is not clear if that will satisfy their demands, or if it will instead embolden them to seek further powers.
+The Houthis struck a deal that will make them a part of the government, but it's not clear if that will satisfy their demands, or if it will instead embolden them to seek further powers.

 Against the backdrop of a fragmented political, tribal and sectarian scene, any renewed fighting could also allow an array of other groups, including southern separatists, former leader Ali Abdullah Saleh and even al Qaeda to take advantage.